Skip to content

 What Are the Dimensions of Wellness?

 Wellness is a holistic approach to healthy living encompassing various life aspects.
-These aspects are often referred to as the dimensions of wellness and include physical, social, intellectual, spiritual, emotional, and occupational wellness.
-Each dimension contributes to an individual’s overall well-being and requires attention and balance for optimal health.
+Wellness is often described as having multiple dimensions, known as the eight dimensions or nine dimensions of wellness, which includes physical, social, intellectual, spiritual, emotional, occupational, financial, and environmental wellness.
+These multiple dimensions of wellness are interconnected, and each dimension contributes to an…

 Senior Woman Blowing on Dandelion_Lakeshore Senior Living